matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 ### DP10, rebalancing.ipynb notes

 Python errors in the last few calls. "df" is not defined, and QueryJob isn't subscriptable from outlier_pred.

+### DP11, overfitting.ipynb notes

+Quick one!
+Be sure to use the chapter 4 data folder instead of the chapter 3 data folder.
+Different data even though files are same name and size.